SIPp/sipp/docs/media.rst

 RTP streaming
 `````````````

-SIPp can play a PCMA, PCMU or G729-encoded audio file over RTP.
+SIPp can play a PCMA, PCMU, G722, iLBC or G729-encoded audio file over
+RTP.

 More details on how to do this can be found in the action reference
 section.